amadeus4dev/developer-guides/docs/resources/hotels.md

 ### AcceptedPayments must be creditCards

 The current version of the `Hotel Booking API` only supports credit card payments, which are accepted by most hotels.
-The `Hotel Search API` returns the payment policy of each hotel under acceptedPayments in the policies section.
+The `Hotel Search API` returns the payment policy of each hotel under `acceptedPayments` in the policies section.

 ###  Empty response from the View Room endpoint

 If you get an empty response from the Hotel Search API’s second endpoint, then the hotel is fully booked and has no vacancy for the requested dates.
-If you don't use the checkInDate and checkOutDate parameters in the request the API will return results for a one-night stay starting on the current date.
+If you don't use the `checkInDate` and `checkOutDate` parameters in the request, the API will return results for a one-night stay starting on the current date.
 If the hotel is full, the response will be empty.

 ### No rooms available at requested property